Gen-Verse/dLLM-RL/configs/readme.md

 ## Some tips:

+Not all configs have been tested, if you find a problem, feel free to raise a issue in this repo.

 How to resume your training?
 Simply set `experiment.start_from_scratch = False` and `experiment.current_epoch` as your last RL step.

 For model with large block size, use `max_active` smaller, like 16 for block size of 64.